-Delphi provides ball joints that have high-strength and smooth operation, made with high-quality forgings and a surface finish machined to micron tolerances.
-Components are extreme tested to meet OE standards and specifications.
+Delphi provides ball joints that have a high-strength and smooth operation, made with high-quality forgings and a surface finish machined to micron tolerances.
+Components are extremely tested to meet OE standards and specifications.

 - Precision engineering: Enabling free movement in two planes at the same time, the ball-pin is a critical component.
 That’s why our ball-pins are manufactured from high-grade steel and machined to micron tolerances.
 Together with a polyoxymethylene nylon ball-pin seat, they provide optimum durability and smooth joint operation.

-- Extensive testing: Delphi ball joints undergo rigorous performance tests including angular stress testing, where the ball is rotated through its angular and rotational travel under load, as well as a pull and push out test, to measure the force required for it to break away from the housing.
+- Extensive testing: Delphi ball joints undergo rigorous performance tests including angular stress testing, where the ball is rotated through its angular and rotational travel under load, as well as a pull and push-out the test, to measure the force required for it to break away from the housing.
 These important safety tests ensure the ball joint can withstand the same forces as the OE part.

 - Longer service intervals: We provide a range of sealed ball joints, that are lubed for life with a high-specification grease, to minimize maintenance requirements.
 Alongside our precision ball-pin finish and improved rubber boot design, they offer longer ball joint service intervals and better grease retention.

-- Extensive dimensional and material analysis to ensure the very best compatibility between the OE and aftermarket part.
+- Extensive dimensional and material analysis to ensure the very best compatibility between the OE and aftermarket parts.